wp-plugins/simple-fields/readme.txt

 * Add textboxes, text areas, checkboxes, radio buttons, dropdowns, and file browser to the post admin area
 * Much easier for the user than regular custom fields
 * Group fields together into logical groups.
-For example combine File + Name + Description into a an Attachments-group.
+For example combine File + Name + Description into a an Attachments-group, that let's you add multiple files to your posts
 * Use "repeatable" field groups to add many any amount of field groups to a single post (great for images or attachments!)
 * Use drag and drop to change order of added repeatable groups
 * Different post types can use different field groups - actually you can even use different field groups even for same post type